Here's how to use your VHF radio the right way so you can be understood, and get what you need.

 Rule No. 1: Respect the channel designations, especially those of the "big three."
 Channel 16 is reserved for distress and safety calls and for contact calls to other vessels or shore stations.
 Channel 13 is used for vessel bridge-to-bridge communications and is heavily trafficked by commercial ships for intership navigation.
 And Channel 22A is used for safety broadcasts and U.S. Coast Guard communications; after hailing on 16, you're usually asked to switch to 22A.
 Because of congestion on 16, Channel 9 has been designated as an alternate contact-calling channel between pleasure vessels and to shore stations but, except in some areas, the Coast Guard doesn't transmit safety messages on 9.
 You should always monitor 16 in case a nearby boat needs help and to hear Coast Guard safety messages.
 Ideally, it's good to have two VHFs, one set on 9 and another tuned to 16.

-Do regular radio checks, but do them on a recreational communications channel, not on 16, 9, 22 or any other restricted channel.
-Something the authorities find quite aggravating is when a recreational boater calls on an emergency channel requesting a "radio check."
+Do regular radio checks, but the U.S. Coast Guard requests that you do so on Channel 09, which has been designated as a boater’s calling channel by FCC.
+Something the authorities find quite aggravating is when a recreational boater requests a "radio check" on Channel 16 (an emergency channel.
 Hailing "TowBoatUS" on 68 is an easy way to conduct a check.

 What channels should you use for regular conversations?
 Channels 68, 69, 71, 72, and 78A are considered non-commercial channels, and in most areas, 68 and 72 are commonly used by the recreational-boating community.
 But remember that the VHF is officially for "operational" purposes.
 This can be as informal as passing on a weather report, but conversations about what the dog chewed up yesterday are inappropriate.
 Some channels, such as 70, have restricted use, and you can't use them for voice communications.